Flea And Tick Powder Recipe For Dogs

 for wound healing.

-Yarrow acts as a repellant and also helps to soothe the skin.
+Acting as a repellant, this herb also helps to soothe the skin.

 Mix these three dry ingredients in equal parts and pour them into a shaker jar.
 To apply to your dog, ruffle the hair back to expose the skin and apply small amounts working your way from the rear to the front.
 If you are using this mixture for ticks, be sure to cover the neck area.
 Rub it in briskly.
 For a medium sized dog, you should only need to use about a teaspoon of the dust.
 Apply the dust to your dog every month.